Skip to content

 And smart controls come with 24/7 support and training so that your staff and team know exactly how to use them, even if your staff turns over every single year.

-It's not just about aligning incentives and holding the vendor accountable, it's also about encouraging that vendor to continue investing in making that product or service better and better over time.
+But it's not just about aligning incentives and holding the vendor accountable, it's also about encouraging the vendor to continue investing in making their product better over time.

-Outcomes as a Service industries like Smart Controls are not just about smarter controls, they're about smarter payment models.
-The building knows that they're paying for outcomes, not a product that doesn't deliver them.
+Outcomes as a Service industries like Smart Controls are not just about having smarter controls.
+They're about smarter payment models.
+The building owners and managers know they're paying for outcomes, not a product that doesn't deliver them.